 • Windshield: Only non-reflective tint is allowed above the manufacturer’s AS-1 line or top 5 inches.

-• Front side windows: It should be allowed more than 20% of VLT light in.
+• Front side windows: More than 20% of VLT should be allowed.

 • Back Side windows: Any darkness level is permitted.